Skullfox/a3-music2sounds/README.md

 ## how to use
 1) start vanilla arma
 2) use "music-exporter.sqf"
-3) copy the clipboard text into "sqf-export.js" and "node index.js"
+3) copy the clipboard text into "sqf-export.js" and use "node index.js"
 4) check the fox_music2sounds folder and pack it

 An array with all imported tracks can be accessed via